Yoshi's Story: Reception

 Yoshi's Story holds a 65 out of 100 rating on Metacritic based on eight reviews, indicating "Mixed or average reviews".
-Upon its initial release, critics overwhelmingly praised the game's music, ease of play, and graphics, particularly the seamless integration of rendered objects with hand-drawn art.
-However, they also overwhelmingly found the game to be simplistic, particularly as compared to its predecessor Yoshi's Island, and considered it much too short and easy to offer good value.
+Upon its initial release, critics praised the game's music, ease of play, and graphics, particularly the seamless integration of rendered objects with hand-drawn art.
+A reviewer in Famitsu said just seeing the Yoshi's move made them happy, while another said the fairy-tale nature of the graphics was a highlight.
+However, they also found the game to be simplistic, particularly as compared to its predecessor Yoshi's Island, and considered it much too short and easy to offer good value.
 John Ricciardi of Electronic Gaming Monthly wrote that "Fans of the original Yoshi's Island (one of the best platformers of all time) are going to be shaking their heads at the simplicity of this sequel.", and his co-reviewer Crispin Boyer said, "Nintendo got nearly everything right – the control, graphics, music and sound effects are all brilliant.
 Now why aren't there enough levels, bosses and secrets to keep me busy longer than a weekend?"
 Edge likewise highlighted the game's pre-rendered graphics for their variety of colors and scenery, but criticized the gameplay for being too easy and lacking challenge.
 Critics generally regarded the changes made to the international version to be positive but insufficient to alleviate the game's brevity and feeble challenge.

 Most reviews acknowledged that young children, who the game was clearly targeted towards, would probably love the game.
 Joe Fielder of GameSpot noted that Yoshi's Story "was obviously designed so that younger players could play through quickly and feel some sense of accomplishment", and called it "good for a rental at best."
 Amongst the few more positive reviews, Game Informer praised its unusual art direction, unique progression system, and numerous hidden secrets.
 Next Generation stated that "Yoshi's Story could have been a renaissance for side-scrollers.
 Instead, it sounds more like a death knell."